 On April 9, 1942, Bill along with most of the members of the 192nd Tank Battalion became Prisoners of War when the troops on the Bataan Peninsula were surrendered to the Japanese.
 The men received the news of the surrender from their officers.
 They spent the remainder of their time, as free men, destroying equipment to prevent it from being used by the Japanese.

-The POWs were dying at such a high rate that the number dead could not be counted.
-The food was horrible and so were the sanitary conditions.
 He was held there for about one week when he was sent to Calauan south of Manila to repair bridges.
-Most of the men on this detail were tankmen.
-This was due in part to the fact that the ranking American officer was Lt.
-Col. Ted Wickord commanding officer of the 192nd Tank Battalion.
-While on this detail, Bill came down with malaria and was sent to the new POW camp Cabanatuan which had been the headquarters of the 91st Philippine Army Division.
+Most of the men on this detail were tankmen because the ranking American officer was Lt.
+Col. Ted Wickord CO of the 192nd.
+While on this detail, Bill came down with malaria and was sent to the new POW camp at Cabanatuan which had opened to replace Camp O’Donnell.

 While he was out on the detail, his parents received this message from the War Department.